SpaceGroupUCL/qgisSpaceSyntaxToolkit/README.md

 # Space Syntax Toolkit for QGIS

 The “Space Syntax Toolkit” is a [QGIS](http://www.qgis.org/en/site/) plug-in for spatial network and statistical analysis.
 It provides a front-end for the [depthmapX](https://varoudis.github.io/depthmapX/) software within QGIS, offering user friendly space syntax analysis workflows in a GIS environment.
 It is primarily aimed at supporting the standard space syntax methodology, and enhancing its workflows with standard GIS data, analysis and visualisation features.
 However, the added functionality can be of general benefit to QGIS users by introducing new tools for exploratory spatial data analysis.
-The plug-in is being developed by Jorge Gil at the Space Syntax Laboratory, The Bartlett, UCL.
+The plug-in was originally developed by Jorge Gil for the Space Syntax Laboratory, The Bartlett, UCL.

 Currently the “Space Syntax Toolkit” consists of two modules: “Graph analysis” and “Attributes explorer”.
 The “Graph analysis” module supports the verification and analysis of the spatial network model.
 This consists of an axial map layer, representing the urban street network, and an unlinks layer, indicating bridges and tunnels with no level crossing.
 The module offers a verification tool to check the geometric and topological integrity of each layer, helping correct any problems before running the analysis.
 The axial and segment analysis is performed in depthmapXnet, via a direct link from QGIS, which receives and prepares the results once the calculations are completed.